DanRektLOL/arduino-x360/README.md

 A custom arduino leonardo + esp32 setup which translates ps4 (or bluepad32 compatible controllers) input via bluetooth into xinput which a jailbroken xbox 360 can read, with the help of the [usbdsecpatch plugin](https://github.com/InvoxiPlayGames/UsbdSecPatch).

-feel free to contact me at discord @danrekt, if you have a problem.

 Version 1.0 has been released which features no rumble and noticeable input delay.

 # Compatible ESP32 boards